 subsequently,

-The allowable stress within the pipe is governed by the Maximum Shear Theory of Failure in ASME B 31.4.
-This theory states that the equivalent tensile stress shall not exceed 90% of the specified Sy of the pipe.
+The allowable stress within the pipe is governed by the Maximum Shear Stress Theory of Failure as outlined in ASME B31.4.
+According to this theory, the equivalent tensile stress must not exceed 90% of the pipe’s specified yield strength (Sy).
+The results confirm that the the 8-inch- and 6-inch pipe design complies with the Maximum Shear Stress Theory of Failure.

 2.4.3 Valves, Fittings and Equipment

-As a general rule, per all valves, fittings, and other pressure-containing components manufactured following the standards listed in ASME B31.4 shall be considered suitable for use under normal operating conditions.
+Generally, all valves, fittings, and other pressure-containing components manufactured following the standards listed in ASME B31.4 shall be considered suitable for use under normal operating conditions.

 2.5 Dimensional Requirements

-Figure 3, Table Summarizing Material Dimensional Specifications
+Figure 3, Table SummarizSummarizingl Dimensional Specifications

 2.6 Construction, Welding and Assembly

 Detailed welding methods, procedures, and welder qualifications are stipulated in this section.
 The methods and procedures describe the number of weld passes required on certain wall thicknesses.
 The acceptable butt-welded joint design section for equal and unequal wall thicknesses gives the user an indication of how to bevel pipe ends to ensure adequate weld penetration.
-Safely crossing railroad or highways when constructing a pipeline is also described.
+Safely crossing railroads or highways when constructing a pipeline is also described.
 The method to be followed when this obstacle has to be overcome is also detailed.
-The above summation is a brief one and it should be noted that all other requirements of this section are described in detail in the ASME B31.4 code.
+The above summation is brief, and it should be noted that all other requirements of this section are described in detail in the ASME B31.4 code.

 Figure 4 Acceptable Butt-Welded Joint Design for Unequal Wall Thicknesses